 Health Services began offering free Yoga classes in 2002 - before studios became a fixture in Durham.
 As Yoga has grown in popularity, classes have been added at the Hamel Rec Center, as well as local studios.
 Our focus has shifted from daily drop-in classes to workshops to offer students an opportunity to discover Yoga in a new way.

-Free Yoga Classes for UNH Students
+Free Yoga Workshops for Students

 It's best to not eat for several hours before doing yoga and to dress in loose comfortable clothes.
 Be sure to let the instructor know if you have any specific health related concerns.